biscuit-auth/website/content/docs/guides/revocation.md

 and issue new refresh and access tokens.
 The interesting property here is that if the authorization server sees the same refresh token twice, it means that the token was
-stolen: either the thief or the legitimate client already used the refresh token, and the other one is ow requesting an access token too.
+stolen: either the thief or the legitimate client already used the refresh token, and the other one is now requesting an access token too.
 In that case, the authorization server must revoke all current refresh and access tokens for this client.

 This solution also has the nice side effect that refresh token expiration can be much